hnimt/hust-project1/README.md

 2. Edit Node
 3. Remove Node
 4. Choose Node
-5. Caclculate probability of event is relative with choose nodes
+5. Calculate probability of event is relative with choosen nodes